-An opportunity is available at the U.S. Food and Drug Administration (FDA), Office of Public Health Strategy and Analysis (OPHSA) in Silver Spring, Maryland.
+A research opportunity is currently available at the U.S. Food and Drug Administration (FDA), Office of Public Health Strategy and Analysis (OPHSA) in Silver Spring, Maryland.

 Under the guidance of a mentor, potential training projects for OPHSA ORISE fellows include:

-1) Developing visual analytical dashboards in Python, Qlik Sense, or Tableau; 2) data analysis of complex, large relational datasets in Python or other analytical tools.
-As part of these projects, the candidate will be required to script ad-hoc and novel solutions in Python, for example, management of PostgreSQL databases and interacting with web services for data calls.
+1) Contribute to the development of visual analytical dashboards in Python, Qlik Sense, or Tableau; 2) data analysis of complex, large relational datasets in Python or other analytical tools.
+As part of these projects, the participant will be involved in scripting ad-hoc and novel solutions in Python.

 In addition and under the guidance of a mentor, Fellows will have the opportunity to participate in the following:

 FDA uses consolidated data from all poison control centers in the US to better understand the potential harm experienced by millions of Americans following exposure to drugs, dietary supplements, or other substances regulated by the Agency.
-The fellow will have opportunities to increase their understanding of the process to undertake improvement of an existing visual analytical platform, with real-time data updates, for Agency-wide use deployed on AWS cloud.
+The participant will have opportunities to increase their understanding of the process to undertake improvement of an existing visual analytical platform, with real-time data updates, for Agency-wide use.

 2. Analysis and visualization of FDA approved first generic drugs and their impact on competition and pricing

-Fellows will assist established FDA personnel in data analysis (and visual analytics) for a multi-phase study that seeks to determine the characteristics and marketing status of all first generics approved by FDA since 2010, as well as their impact on generic drug competition and pricing.
+Participants will collaborate with established FDA personnel in data analysis (and visual analytics) for a multi-phase study that seeks to determine the characteristics and marketing status of all first generics approved by FDA since 2010, as well as their impact on generic drug competition and pricing.

 This program, administered by ORAU through its contract with the U.S. Department of Energy to manage the Oak Ridge Institute for Science and Education, was established through an interagency agreement between DOE and FDA.
 The initial appointment is for one year, but may be renewed upon recommendation of FDA contingent on the availability of funds.
 The participant will receive a monthly stipend commensurate with educational level and experience.
 Proof of health insurance is required for participation in this program.
 The appointment is full-time at FDA in the Silver Spring, Maryland, area.
 Participants do not become employees of FDA, DOE or the program administrator, and there are no employment-related benefits.

-The qualified candidate must have received a bachelor's, master's or doctoral degree in computer science, data science, or related fields.
+The qualified candidate should be currently pursuing or have received a bachelor's, master's or doctoral degree in computer science, data science, or related fields.
 Degree must have been received within five years of the appointment start date.